CHplus2/crypto-tracker/README.md

 A full-stack crypto portfolio tracker built with React and Django REST Framework that helps users track transactions and calculate realized and unrealized PnL.

-This project focuses on accurate financial calculations, clean data presentation, and frontend–backend integration.

 ## Features